magnumjs/mag.js/README.md

 * state is the object used to transpile the dom
    - e.g. state.h1 ='Hello' converts the first h1 tag in the element to that value
 * is the optional properties object passed to its mag.module definition
-* element is the node itself whose ID was pass to its mag.module definition
+* element is the node itself whose ID was passed to its mag.module definition

-returns a mag.prop promise function settergetter with a default value {_html : node.innerHTML}
-which is updated to the latest on promise resolution

-#### mag.redraw (node, idInstance, optional force Boolean)
+#### mag.redraw (node Element, idInstance magId, optional force Boolean)
-inititate a redraw manually
+initiate a redraw manually

 Optional boolean argument to force cache to be cleared